Real-time Market Research for Brands: Spotlight on Reynazran RoyonoAn interview with 37-year-old founder and CEO of Snapcart

 I saw it and it immediately struck me: why struggle to integrate POS systems, when one could crowdsource the data directly from the shoppers?

 To me, it was a clear way to win if we started with the data side first.
 If you look at the economics, this didn’t require a high burn as Ibotta’s attribution model or any other affiliate-based receipt-scanning app.
-We just had to figure out a way to monetise from the data extracted.
+We just had to figure out a way to monetize from the data extracted.
 And that was exactly what I wanted to do.
-The vision was to revolutionise market research and marketing engagement.
+The vision was to revolutionize market research and marketing engagement.

-With that in mind, the first step was to revamp the initial wire frames.
+With that in mind, the first step was to revamp the initial wireframes.
 Instead of giving the cash-back based on the brand attribution, we gave cash-back based on the total value of the receipt.
 Along the way, we also developed capabilities inside the app that positioned us more towards a data analytics company.”

 Understanding the extremes

 “My experience in the worlds of consumer goods and e-commerce taught me the extremes of offline and online.

 People in the e-commerce space fail to recognize the fact that the offline side is full of data gaps.
 Since they possess a high amount of data, which can be shared with clients — either views or clicks, they don’t know how hard it is to gather information from offline channels.
 Here’s where the disconnection happens because 99% of purchases are still made offline, particularly in Asia.

 Those who have noticed this inconsistency, have started to act upon it.
 Google, for instance, is using billions of credit-card transaction records to prove that its online ads are prompting people to make purchases, even when they happen offline.
 From our point of view, it’s a good start, but information-wise it’s not deep enough.
 Because it displays the total transaction from a certain merchant but not the basket content, which is what truly matters for consumer goods companies.

 On the other end of the spectrum, the offline guys tend to believe that everything will eventually go online.